 - When we announce a hashtag promo and request certain hashtags (keep an eye on the blog for hashtag promos ~ see example).

 Keep in mind hashtags are not necessary to have your products listed on the Boosted Network.
-They simply help us identify groups of campaigns we are interested in prioritizing for listing.
+They simply help us identify groups of listings we are interested in prioritizing for listing on the boosted network.